danielwagener/docs/addons/intercom/ConversationLinkingConfiguration.md

 1. In the left sidebar, click on **Intercom integration**.
 1. On the page switch to the **Conversation Linking** tab.

-The following screenshot shows the Conversation Linking configuration with all features enabled.
+The following screenshot shows the Conversation Linking configuration.
 See below on how the individual settings work.

 ![Linked Conversation Configuration](/assets/addons/intercom/ConversationLinkingConfiguration.png)

 ## Enable/Disable Conversation Linking

-By enabling/disabling the toggle button next to the Conversation Linking title you can enable/disable the whole conversation linking feature.
+By enabling/disabling the toggle button * Enable Conversation Linking* you can enable/disable the whole conversation linking feature.

 This is useful if you don't want the add-on to post to your conversations even